MattKevan/uxlift/_topics/what-is-customer-empathy-9-industry-experts-weigh-in.md

 ---
 title: What is customer empathy?
 9 industry experts weigh in
-intro: Customer empathy, like customer experiences, can mean different things to different people, disciplines, and industries.
+description: Customer empathy, like customer experiences, can mean different things to different people, disciplines, and industries.
 Is there a common thread that everyone can agree upon?
 Is there an industry standard when it comes to understanding customer empathy?